SQL - Stored Procedures vs Functions

 Restrictions

-statements, they cannot change the database state.
+Since functions can only use SELECT statements, they cannot change the database state.

 Transactions

-Stored procedures allow the use of transactions, and we can write logic to roll back/commit transactions to init
+Stored procedures allow the use of transactions, and we can write logic to roll back/commit transactions to init.

 Functions cannot make use of transactions.